rust-lang/book/src/ch17-01-futures-and-syntax.md

 data structures for async code automatically.
 If you’re wondering: yep, the normal borrowing and ownership rules around data structures all apply.
 Happily, the compiler also handles checking those for us, and has good error messages.
-We will work through a few of those later in the chapter!
+We’ll work through a few of those later in the chapter!

 Ultimately, something has to execute that state machine.
 That something is a runtime.
 (This is why you may sometimes come across references to *executors*